-The reality is this, that our students are students, and are, in fact, excellent students, in the simulated educational environment of contemporary culture.
-Contemporary culture, especially in its popular version, constitutes a parallel educational or academic program that is very real and not virtually real, and yet at the same time it is a genuine simulation of the genuine article.
-The simulated educational environment of contemporary culture is very real in the sense that it actually occurs in space and time and has profound influence on our students.
+The point is this, that our students are students, and are, in fact, excellent students, in the educational environment of contemporary culture.

+Contemporary culture, especially in its popular version, constitutes a parallel educational or academic program that is very real and not virtually real, The simulated educational environment of contemporary culture is very real in the sense that it actually occurs in space and time and has profound influence on our students.
 It is not cyber-make-believe, but is a powerful force of student-human formation to be reckoned with.

 On the other hand, the educational environment of our contemporary culture is a simulated educational environment, indeed, a parody, of genuine education because of its exclusion of God and its thorough-going secularism.

-As theologian Robert Jenson has pointed out, Trinitarian theism means that all knowledge is knowledge about God or the gifts of God.
-All genuine teaching and learning is teaching and learning about the Creator or some aspect of His creation, or His providential rule over it.
-Thus, to exclude the Maker and Redeemer of all things from educational consciousness and practice is the greatest possible reductionism, and the most egregious interpretive or hermeneutic error.
-Denying the God who is there eliminates the single most significant component of reality and guarantees that nothing will be understood completely or correctly without Him.
-This is why the educational environment of our culture is ultimately a simulation, an imitation, a parody, a diminishment, a distortion, and a corruption of real education, for if the biblical God exists, education to be genuine education must be Christian education.
+As theologian Robert Jenson has pointed out, If God exists, if Trinitarian theism is true, this means that all knowledge is knowledge about God or the gifts of God.5 All genuine teaching and learning is teaching and learning about the Creator or some aspect of His creation, or His providential rule over it.

-&lt;sup>5 Jenson was quoted to this effect by Ken Myers in the Mars Hill Audio Journal, volume 78.
+5 Jenson was quoted to this effect by Ken Myers in the Mars Hill Audio Journal, volume 78.